ZeweiSong/Fantastic-Genomes-And-Where-To-Find-Them/README.md

     scripts/get_download_summary_for_clades.py Fungi

 Availabel clades are: Fungi, Prokaryota, Virus, Metazoa, Viridiplantae, and Unclassified_Eukaryota.
+The Unclassified_Eukaryota is mostly Protozoa.

 The output of get_download_summary_for_clades.py will be like: